pangealab/atlas-docs/README.md

 ![Intro](./docs/atlas.png)

 ServiceNow Scoped Application complatible with the Orlando Release.
-Implements a REST API foc registering application services using a JSON payload used to describe the services.
+Implements a REST API for registering application services using a JSON payload used to describe the services and their relationships.

 # Prerequisites